mosse-security/mcsi-library/docs/articles/2022/02/why-do-we-red-team/why-do-we-red-team.md

 :orphan:
 (why-do-we-red-team)=

 # Why do we Red Team?

-Red teaming is a process where an organization uses security professionals to attack their systems in order to test their security defenses.
-It is commonly used in the military and government, as well as in the private sector.
+Red teaming is a process used to identify potential vulnerabilities in systems, organizations, and individuals.
+It is an important tool for organizations to use to ensure that their systems are secure and their employees are prepared to respond to potential threats.
+Red teaming can help organizations identify and mitigate potential risks before they become actual threats.

 ## The Defenders Perspective